EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 # Now for the FUN part...

 Tailor your deployment to your liking.
 For example, how many prior messages in the conversation should it remember when generating it's next response?
-It's 10 by default.
+It's 10 by default in the **Deployment Configuration** tab.

 ![](/assets/img/OpenAI/Setup/23_config.png)

 <br/>

-Here you can _flavour_ your ChatBot's response as follows:
+Moving over to the **Parameters Configuration** tab, you can _flavour_ your ChatBot's response:

 - **Max Response:** Set a limit on the number of tokens per model response.
 The API supports a maximum of 4000 tokens shared between the prompt (including system message, examples, message history, and user query) and the model's response.
 One token is roughly 4 characters for typical English text.